 When using Pexip's integration with Teams:

-- Content sharing is supported between Teams clients (via VbSS) and gatewayed participants.
-Note that a Teams client can only share its desktop or a window with a VTC system; PowerPoint file and whiteboard sharing is not currently supported.
+- A Teams client can only share its screen or a window with a VTC system; Excel Live, PowerPoint Live, OneDrive and whiteboard sharing is not currently supported.

 - Pexip provides the participant's display name if it is provided by the participant's device.
 This is independent of whether the device is trusted or not.
 If a display name is not provided, Pexip uses the device's SIP URI.
 Note that many devices use the system name as its display name.
 However, some older systems might choose, for example, to only provide the first part of the SIP URI (the part before the '@') as the display name.